wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 A Public Safety Answering Point (PSAP) is a call center where emergency calls are routed.
 They will talk to the caller and displace the appropriate services, like police, fire brigade or ambulance.

-Microsoft Teams supports "emergency calling," which ties a specific static address to a phone number, and "dynamic emergency calling," which provides the capability to provide the current location of the user based on the network they are currently connected to.
+Microsoft Teams supports "emergency calling," which ties a specific static address to a phone number, and "dynamic emergency calling," which provides the capability to provide the current location of the user based on location services of the operating system or an end-user confirmed address.

 We are looking at configuring Emergency Calling addresses first in this module as a phone number must be aligned to an emergency calling address.
 How this is configured varies by country/region.
 In the United States, you need to associate an emergency location when you assign the phone number to the user.
 In Europe, you need to associate an emergency location to the phone number when you acquire the phone numbers from Microsoft or your Operator Connect provider.

 ## Define emergency calling addresses

+Emergency addresses for Teams can be categorized by different types.
+The following list shows the location precedence used when an emergency number is dialed:

+1. A dynamically acquired address defined by the tenant administer in the Location Information Service.

+1. An address the end user confirmed, edited, or manually entered which is associated to the local network the Teams client is connected to.

+1. An address automatically suggested by the operating system.

+1. An address the administrator statically assigns to the user.

 To add phone numbers to Teams, the first step is to configure emergency addresses.
 To Assign Calling plan numbers successfully in many European countries/regions such as Belgium, France, Germany, Ireland, Netherlands, and Spain, the emergency address must match the area code of the phone number area code of the number ordered from Microsoft.